 - While conducting his/her research the candidate has become an independent thinker and researcher.
 They have demonstrated problem solving abilities, have been self-motivated, and have shown determination in accomplishing his/her research goals.

-- In presenting his/her research the candidate can done a comprehensive review and effectively communicate the key issues associated with their topic.
+- In presenting his/her research the candidate has done a comprehensive review and effectively communicated the key issues associated with their topic.
 They demonstrate their understanding of the field by effectively answering questions during the final project presentation.

 - Has an in depth understanding of the field and synthesized it in a way which points in new/creative experimental and/or analytical directions that have the potential to contribute to new approaches in better understanding the research area.